-After a factory default, during the process of initial setup of the system with the keypad, the panel detects if it has a primary or backup modern fitted, and if so, it displays the modern type and automatically enables it (or them) with the default configuration.
-No other modern configuration is allowed at this stage.
+After a factory default, during the process of initial setup of the system with the keypad, the panel detects if it has a primary or backup modem fitted, and if so, it displays the modem type and automatically enables it (or them) with the default configuration.
+No other modem configuration is allowed at this stage.